29next/developer-docs/docs/api/admin/guides/external-checkout.md

 }
 ```
 :::caution
-**It is not recommended to pass `phone_number` directly on the user when creating an cart or order, we recommend passing a local phone number in the `shipping_address` instead.** Address fields have country context, which allows local phone numbers to be passed and converted to [E.164 format](https://en.wikipedia.org/wiki/E.164) before being saved.
+**It is not recommended to pass `phone_number` directly on the user when creating a cart or order, we recommend passing a local phone number in the `shipping_address` instead.** Address fields have country context, which allows local phone numbers to be passed and converted to [E.164 format](https://en.wikipedia.org/wiki/E.164) before being saved.
 A `phone_number` passed to the `user` object directly must be in E.164 format.
 :::

 ### Cart / Order Attribution Detail